 Locating information to conduct effective research on commodities to make trading decisions can be a difficult task.
 Commodities are less mainstream investment vehicles than stocks, so you have to dig a little deeper to find the latest news and research.
 The good news is that there is plenty of research on commodities, but you just have to know where to find it.

 The second type of research consists of fundamental data from government agencies or trade associations.
 This research tends to consist of mostly government reports on commodities and economic reports.
 The USDA (agriculture) and EIA (energy) produce a variety of reports that commodity traders watch on a periodic basis.
 There is a list of daily scheduled reports at the USDA and the EIA.
 The Commodity Futures Trading Commission (CFTC) also produces a variety of weekly and monthly reports.

-One of the best strategies to follow is to read reports from multiple sources in additional to doing your own analysis.
+One of the best strategies to follow is to read reports from multiple sources in addition to doing your own analysis.
 Over time, you will find different sources–analysts and traders–that meet your needs and present ideas that can enhance your trading or investing activities.
 At that point, following those market participants makes a great deal of sense.